mercadopago/devsite-docs/guides/checkout-bricks/landing.en.md

 >
 > Important
 >
 > Remember that to use the bricks to build your checkout front, you will need the Checkout API backend.
-See the [Checkout API] integration manual (link) for instructions.
+See the [Checkout API](/developers/en/docs/checkout-api/introduction) integration manual for instructions.